open-sauced/guestbook/README.md

    git checkout -b branch-name
    ```

-5. Add yourself to the guestbook.
+5. Add yourself to the guest book.

    There are two ways you can complete this activity:

    - Using the CLI tool.
    - Manually editing the `.all-contributorsrc` file

-   Although adding yourself to the guestbook with the CLI tool is simpler, we recommend you to manually editing the file to get more experience adding and committing your changes, creating pull requests and pull request reviews.
+   Although adding yourself to the guest book with the CLI tool is simpler, we recommend you to manually editing the file to get more experience adding and committing your changes, creating pull requests and pull request reviews.
 Below, you'll find the directions for each method:

    **CLI Tool**

    - Run `npm run contributors:add` in your terminal.

-     Follow the instructions to add yourself to the guestbook.
+     Follow the instructions to add yourself to the guest book.
 After you finish and click enter, you must click enter again to confirm your choices.

    **Manual Addition**